Żabbar Sanctuary Museum: Paintings

 Various works of art are exhibited in the museum, most of them with a religious theme as they were formerly in the sanctuary.
 The paintings include works by Rocco Buhagiar, Gio Nicola Buhagiar, Rafel Bonnici Calì, Michele Busuttil, Tousaint Busuttil, Giuseppe Calì, Giuseppe Maria Caruana, Giovanni Battista Conti, Giuseppe D'Arena, Stefano Erardi, Rafael Gagliardi, Tommaso Madiona, Mattia Preti, Italo Horatio Serge, Filippo Venuti and Francesco Zahra.

 Other paintings in the museum were donated by individuals.
 Two of them are the 1683 Battle of Vienna, and another depicting the port of Messina in the 18th century.
-Also there are bozzettos of paintings in the sanctuary.
+Also there are bozzetti of paintings in the sanctuary.

 Building

 In 1952, plans were made to build a museum adjacent to the parish church to exhibit the artifacts.
 The post-war Baroque exterior design of the museum building faced some controversy from the planning authority, however the permit was subsequently approved.
 The first stone was laid on 2 September 1952.
 On 5 September 1954, the museum was officiated by Jackie Frendo Azzoppardi and blessed by Monsignor Emmanuel Galea.
 It is the second Parish museum, after the Cathedral Museum in Mdina, and the first purposely build museum in Malta.
 In 2003, the museum was reopened after being closed for renovation at the initiative of parish priest Anton Cassar.
 The belongings are now spread over the two floors of the building, and a platform at the first floor.